chef/community-site/README.md

 Then start the development server with `yarn start` or `npm start`.

+GitHub Workflows are defined in the file `main.yml`.
+Currently scheduled to deploy daily.

 ## Layouts

 The template is based on small, content-agnostic partials that can be mixed and matched.
 The pre-built pages showcase just a few of the possible combinations.
 Refer to the `site/layouts/partials` folder for all available partials.